19 October 2017

 Drive from KALBARRI to PERTH

 What did you think?
-Have you been to Western Australia?
-Or perhaps you’re thinking of visiting there in the near future?
+Have you been to any of the places on our itinerary?
+Or perhaps you’d like to explore Western Australia in the near future?
 Either way, we’d love to hear from you so please add your comments below.

 Hi, we're Ian and Nicky, an English couple on a voyage of discovery around the world, and this blog is designed to reflect what we see, think and do.
 Actually, we'd like to think it also provides information, entertainment and inspiration for other “mature” travellers, too.
 So please feel free to pour yourself a glass of something suitably chilled and take a look around.